“It is there. Just like you said.”

 Death, back on the beach, gave a long, rasping chuckle.

-She was using a gift that let her see the souls of her foes, visualizing them as threads of various sizes and color stretching out from their forms.
-It was one of her favorites.
+She was using her gift to let her see the souls of her foes, visualizing them as threads of various sizes and color stretching out from their forms.
+It was one of the less obviously powerful applications of her gift, but one of her favorites.

 She had seen, as she expected, the golden glow of Linker’s gift.
 The Ultras waiting for her puppets on the boat’s deck were lousy with it.
 They were bound, one to the next, by his characteristic thick chains.
 These chains could hold a soul, if one of the Fist’s bodies were destroyed.
 They made safe the gifts of the Demon’s slaves, gifts that Death wanted very much to plunder.

 What she hadn’t expected was the shine she’d seen earlier, around the projections that had been shooting at her minions.

 Each of them had a shining cord, a bright white line, stretching back into the ship.
 These human-from projections had acted independently, laying down fire, taking cover, reloading, etc. Death was an expert on the subject, and could recognize when she encountered a kindred talent.

 The chuckle had been the realization, as they fell back, that these souls had no gifts!
 Her opposite number’s gift preserved the worthless part of the soul, the volition and memories and such, but not the power.